ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 ## Connecting the key management server
 {: #kmip-implementation-connecting-kms}

-To enable vSphere encryption or vSAN encryption by using KMIP for VMware on {{site.data.keyword.cloud}}, you need to complete the following tasks:
+To enable vSphere encryption or vSAN encryption by using KMIP for VMware, you need to complete the following tasks:

 1. [Enable service endpoints in your account](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
 2. Create a key manager instance, using either [IBM Key Protect](/docs/services/key-protect?topic=key-protect-getting-started-tutorial) or [{{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services](/docs/services/hs-crypto?topic=hs-crypto-get-started#get-started).
 If you are using Hyper Protect Crypto Services, be sure to [initialize your crypto instance](/docs/services/hs-crypto?topic=hs-crypto-initialize-hsm#initialize-hsm) so that Hyper Protect Crypto Services can provide key related functions.
 3. Create a customer root key (CRK) within your key manager instance.
 4. Create an Identity and Access Management (IAM) [service ID and API key](/docs/iam?topic=iam-serviceidapikeys) for use with KMIP for VMware.
 Grant this service ID platform viewer access and service write access to your key manager instance.
-5. Create a [KMIP for VMware](/docs/services/vmwaresolutions/services?topic=vmware-solutions-kmip_standalone_ordering) instance from the {{site.data.keyword.cloud_notm}} catalog.
+5. [Create a KMIP for VMware instance](/docs/services/vmwaresolutions?topic=vmware-solutions-kmip_standalone_ordering) from the {{site.data.keyword.vmwaresolutions_short}} console.
 6. Within VMware vCenter, create a key management server (KMS) cluster with two servers, one for each KMIP for VMware endpoint in your chosen region.
 7. Select one of VMware&rsquo;s methods to generate or install a KMS client certificate in vCenter.
 8. Export the public version of the certificate and configure it as an allowed client certificate in your KMIP for VMware instance.